 The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 For useful tips and advice in managing and reducing anxiety and stress visit the CDC website here.

 The first part of new COVID-19 guidance for the NHS workforce is now available on the NHS Employers website and covers staff health, safety and wellbeing, including advice on dealing with COVID-19 from Public Health England and the NHS Staff Council; occupational health services; staff with co-morbidities; personal protective equipment and emotional and mental support during the emergency period.
 To find out the latest information, visit their website here.

-For the latest guidence and advice published by the government, click here.
-This will also be updated on the BSUH COVID-19 info-net page and Workplace group.
+For the latest guidance and advice published by the government, click here.